cassmarcussen/cassmarcussen/README.md

 ### Hi!
 I'm Cassandra Marcussen.
 \[ she/her/hers \]

-I am a senior at Columbia University studying Computer Science and Mathematics.
-Within Computer Science, my interests lie in theoretical computer science and artificial intelligence.
-Particularly, I am very interested in Complexity Theory, Property Testing, and Information Theory.
-Within Mathematics, my interests lie in Probability Theory and stochastic processes.
+I am a senior at Columbia University studying Mathematics and Computer Science.
+I am interested in theoretical computer science, probability theory, and combinatorics.
+In particular, I like to think about problems related to stochastic processes, randomized algorithms, computational complexity, property testing, and information theory.

 To contact me, please email me at cem2242@columbia.edu.